jbuchholz838/MaddenCompanion/README.md

 # Madden Companion

-A program created as a companion for the Franchise mode in the recent Madden NFL games as a way to help maintain my team's roster.
+A program created as a companion for the Franchise mode in the Madden NFL games as a way to help maintain my team's roster.

 Development began in 2017 and is still occasionally used and expanded upon.